ZhaoJ9014/High-Performance-Face-Recognition/src/Pre-_and_post-processing/FaceAlign-Resize-w-Padding.PyTorch/README.md

 # Face Alignment and Resize with Padding with PyTorch

-This repo provides a easy-to-use helper function for face alignment & resize with padding using PyTorch.
+:triangular_flag_on_post: This repo provides a easy-to-use helper function for face alignment & resize with padding using PyTorch.

 ### Pre-requisites